Wilenty/VisualC-redist-installers-Demos/Basic Runtime Libraries [LC] DEMO 2021-09-15.7z/README.md

 ---

-Link to the product page: https://www.patreon.com/posts/visual-c-basic-33944090
+Link to the support page: https://www.patreon.com/posts/33944090

-or please supprt me with this same amount on Ko-Fi
+or please supprt me with this same amount on Ko-Fi.